 1. High personalization

 Ecommerce ubiquity enables customers to access your products and services anytime and anywhere.
 Hence, online businesses can take advantage of individual advertising and information supply based on location, time, or the customer’s mood.
 Thus, you can touch your customers in a more personalized manner.
-Individual advertising is often customized as per individual customers.
+Individual advertising is often customized per individual customers.

 2. High availability of services